 The time capsule contents were collated and catalogued and the capsule was interred during 2005, to be opened in 2045.

-The New Forest Airfields Museum and Education Centre originally opened to enable visitors to use our reference library, see our collections and meet our History Team.
+The New Forest Airfields Heritage Centre originally opened to enable visitors to use our reference library, see our collections and meet our History Team.
 At the end of 2014 the old Centre was closed and the contents were put into storage.
-In November 2015, FONFA relocated the Centre into a replacement building and spent the next six months creating the new Museum displays and exhibitions.
+In November 2015, FONFA relocated the Centre into a replacement building and spent the next six months creating the new displays and exhibitions.